hessaAlawwad/JETRTQA/README.md

-# Joint Training of Retrieval and Generation for Textbook Question Answering (JTRG-TQA)
+# Multimodal Joint Training of Retrieval and Generation for Textbook Question Answering (MMJTRG)

 This repository contains the implementation for the paper **"Joint Training of Retrieval and Generation for Textbook Question Answering"** by **Hessa A. Alawwad et al.**.
 The work focuses on improving the **Textbook Question Answering (TQA)** task by explore the effectiveness of joint-training approaches by combining the strengths of retrieval-based and generation-based techniques to tackle the current weakness in the retrieving process and TQA challenges like "out-of-domain" problem.
 The approach outperforms several baseline models in the field.